dotnet/docs-maui/docs/migration/upgrade-assistant.md

 > dotnet tool install -g --ignore-failed-sources upgrade-assistant
 > ```

-## Installation on VS
+## Installation on Visual Studio

 Visual Studio 2022 version 17.6.0 or later is highly recommended to run the upgrade assistant.

 1. Open Visual Studio -> Extensions -> Manage Extensions.
 2. Search for .NET Upgrade Assistant and select Download.
 3. Once the extension has been downloaded, close Visual Studio.
 This should kick off the installation of the extension; select modify.

 You can update the upgrade assistant by:

 1. Opening Visual Studio -> Extensions -> Manage Extensions -> Updates.
 2. If you see .NET Upgrade Assistant here, then click Update.

 ## Running the upgrade-assistant in the CLI